tpietruszka/ulmfit_experiments/README.md

 attempts to improve the ULMFiT algorithm, focusing on the classifier head architecture.

-The primary mode of operation was to run `python runner.py [storage directory]`, which creates a worker to process a queue of experiments.
-Both the queue and the results are stored in a MongoDB database, a DSN to which can be passed to the script as an additional parameter (see `python runner.py -h`).
-Results analysis was performed using various Jupyter notebooks, depending on the current research hypothesis.

 Currently, this project can handle 3 different classification tasks on their corresponding datasets: "IMDB", "Poleval Cyberbullying Detection" and "Fact Checking Question Classification".
 For each of them, there is a subfolder within